 KPU Retirees Association

-First General Meeting of the KPU Retirees Association was held:
+Our Second Annual General Meeting of the KPU Retirees Association will be held:

 10 AM to 2 PM